-The Ministry of Social Affairs and Health is responsible for social assistance legislation as well as manages, steers and develops social assistance as part of social welfare.
+The Ministry of Social Affairs and Health is responsible for social assistance legislation, and it also manages, guides and develops social assistance as part of social welfare.

 The amount of social assistance is the difference between the client’s disposable income and assets and the expenses that give eligibility for social assistance.

 Usually a social assistance recipient has other income, such as housing allowance, unemployment security or sickness allowance.
 In such cases, the social assistance granted is lowered by the amount corresponding to the client’s income.

 Applications for social assistance should be addressed to the Social Insurance Institution of Finland (Kela), which decides whether the client is eligible for basic social assistance.
-Municipalities are responsible for granting supplementary and preventive social assistance.
+Wellbeing services counties are responsible for granting supplementary and preventive social assistance.

-Kela has the obligation to transfer the application to the client’s municipality if the client has included in the application other expenses than those covered by the basic amount or other basic expenses.
+Kela has the obligation to transfer the application to the client’s wellbeing services county if the client has included in the application other expenses than those covered by the basic amount, or other basic expenses.
 Moreover, clients must first request a transfer either when they submit the application for social assistance or when they receive Kela’s decision.

-The municipality decides whether a recipient of basic social assistance is eligible for supplementary social assistance or preventive social assistance.
+The wellbeing services county decides whether a recipient of basic social assistance is eligible for supplementary or preventive social assistance.

-Clients can apply for supplementary and preventive social assistance directly from the municipality if they have already been granted basic social assistance by Kela for the same period of time.
+Clients can apply for supplementary and preventive social assistance directly from the wellbeing services county if they have already been granted basic social assistance by Kela for the same period of time.

 Wellbeing services counties provide social work as a free-of-charge service given by social welfare professionals.
 Read more about social work, social guidance and social rehabilitation:

 Social work (in Finnish)

-Social assistance is provided by law.
-The relevant acts are available on Finlex.
+Provisions on social assistance are laid down by law.
+The relevant Acts are available in Finlex.

-Provisions on social assistance are also in the new Social Welfare Act and the Act on the Status and Rights of Social Welfare Clients.
-These two acts are not available in English.
+Provisions on social assistance are also laid down in the Social Welfare Act and the Act on the Status and Rights of Social Welfare Clients.
+These two Acts are not available in English.